Singapore Expats - Relocation and Housing Portal for Expat in SingaporeRelocation and Housing Portal for Expat in Singapore

 From then on, leave it to your solicitor for the completion of the sale, which will be completed in around 8 to 10 weeks time (agreement between the vendor and purchaser).
 Your solicitor will lodge a caveat on the property, coordinate with the financial institution, CPF board (if applicable), prepare the mortgagor/mortgagee documents.

 Stamp fee will be payable to Inland Revenue Authority of Singapore within 14 days upon exercising the Option to Purchase or signing the Sales and Purchase Agreement when you buy from a property developer.
-For properties above S$300,000, stamp fee payable will be 3% of the purchase price minus S$5,400.
+For stamp fee payable, refer to the 'Buyer's Stamp Duty (BSD)' and 'Additional Buyer's Stamp Duty (ABSD)' sections above.

 Option Fee - An amount not exceeding $1,000